Dentistry in ancient Rome: Tooth anatomy

 According to the Hippocratic text, De Carnibus, teeth were considered bones since they extended from the bones inside the head and mouth.
 The 2nd-century CE Roman surgeon Galen stated that the human body contained 32 teeth divided equally between the upper and lower jaw.
 He grouped these teeth into three categories: molars, canines, and incisors.
 Incisors, as described by Galen, were wide and sharp teeth used to cut through food.
 Galen wrote that there were four incisors in the front part of each jaw.
 There were also only four canine teeth; they had a wide base and were located on both sides of the jaws.
 Their name derives from supposed similarities to the teeth of dogs.
 Although Galen noticed the molar teeth, he failed to distinguish between molars and premolars.
 Galen further documented cases of individuals with 4 molars in each part of the jaw instead of 5, incidents of birth defects that resulted in abnormalities in molar teeth, as well as cases of people with excess molars.
 According to Galen, the formation of teeth begun inside the uterus and that their growth was completed after the skull bones had been shaped.
 Galen incorrectly claimed that teeth were the only example of innervated hard tissue.

 Medical techniques

 Dental restoration

-Pliny the Elder's Naturalis Historia (AD 23–79), contains references to filling materials used as fillers in hollow teeth.
-Roman gold crowns dated to 100 BC have been found at the Satricum excavation.
+Pliny the Elder's Naturalis Historia (23–79 CE) contains references to filling materials used as fillers in hollow teeth.
+Roman gold crowns dated to 100 BCE have been found at the Satricum excavation.